Category Archives: dams

 Single walled cofferdams

-When the depth of the water is less than 6 metres and the area of work is localised, such as on a bridge pier, single-walled cofferdams are preferred.
-Basically, single-walled coffer dams are primarily built by driving steel sheets into the inside as a support layer after driving timber sheets into the exterior as guide piles.
+When the depth of the water is less than 6 meters, single-walled cofferdams are preferred.
+This is especially true when the area of work is localized, such as on a bridge pier.
+Single-walled coffer dams are primarily built by driving timber sheets into the exterior as guide piles.
+Then, steel sheets are driven into the inside as a support layer.
 In situations where the water is deep, guide piles may be steel sections.

-After the guide piles have been driven, wales or runners made of wood logs are bolted to the guide piles at appropriate vertical intervals.
-Wales are used to position the inside sheets’ distance from the wooden planks at a specific distance as shown in the figure.
+After driving the guide piles, workers bolt wales or runners made of wood logs to them.
+This is done at appropriate vertical intervals.
+Wales position the inside sheets from the wooden planks.
+This is done at a specific distance as shown in the figure.
 Mostly, these wales are fastened to the sheets using bolts from both sides.

 Single walled Cofferdams

 The inside sheet piles have strong bracing.
 Sandbags are positioned on both sides of the walls to increase stability even more.
-For clay, the penetration depth should be approximately 1 metre, 0.5-0.75 metres for sand, and 0.25-0.5 metres for gravel, etc. Construction can begin when the interior water has been pumped out.
+For clay, the penetration depth should be approximately 1 meter, 0.5-0.75 meters for sand, and 0.25-0.5 meters for gravel, etc. Construction can begin when the interior water has been pumped out.

 Also Read : Reservoirs vs Dams – Reservoir – types and functions